bengrunfeld/study-notes/concepts/functional-programming.md

 Every section should begin in the same way, and have a section: Why is this important.

-**Curring**: is the concept that each function only accepts one argument.
+**Currying**: is the concept that each function only accepts one argument.
 If a second argument is needed, the function should return another function which accepts the second argument, and so on.

 **Why its important:** Because functions know exactly what to expect this way.